By Neil Merrett

 One is a charming and intentionally plodding physics-based experiment in 3D platforming, the other a balletic and otherworldly exploration of someone’s mind via the medium of dance moves.
 Human Fall Flat and Bound may be worlds apart as gaming concepts, yet both marvel in the fluidity, invention and human fascination with movement and overcoming physical limitations.

 Human Fall Flat on Nintendo Switch, published by Curve Digital, 2017 & Bound on PS4, published by SIE Santa Monica Studio/Plastic Studios, 2016

 As a form of escapism, games allow people to do all manner of things at the touch of a button.

-Dimension jumping, superhuman feats or acts of brutal aggression can be enacted with a few touches of the X and circle buttons, or perhaps even a flip of a wrist.
+Dimension jumping, superhuman feats of strength or acts of brutal aggression can all be enacted with just a few touches of the X and circle buttons, or perhaps even a flip of a wrist.

-Part of the appeal of the medium is that it can make moving or reacting at intangible speeds, or even mimicking the thought processes of the average Premier League footballer, as it was just second nature.
+Part of the appeal of the medium is that it can make moving or reacting at intangible speeds, or even mimicking the thought processes of the average Premier League footballer – both the good and bad – as if it was just second nature.

 We could never do many of these things in real life, yet games can often make it appear all too easy.